kingsgroupos/archivist/README.md

 ## Overview

 Archivist generates data structure definitions from JSON files for any kind of programming language.
-Besides that, it also provides a library for golang to cut the job of managing runtime configs down to several lines of code.
+It also provides a library for golang to reduce the job of managing runtime configs down to just several lines of code.

 ## Contents